Squares

 (Notation: A5-7, D5-7, G5-7, reverse and play G7-5, D7-5, A7-5)

-The A minor pentatonic scale has only five notes but you can play those five notes in multiple places on the guitar neck.
+The A minor pentatonic scale has only five notes.
+You can play those five notes in many places on the guitar neck.
 Below, I've added another square starting on the 10th fret of the low E string.
-Play both squares and compare the sound of the notes.
+Play both squares and compare the sounds of the notes.

 Notation: (First square: A5-7, D5-7, G5-7)